multiversx/mx-sdk-analytics/README.md

 pip install -r ./requirements-dev.txt --upgrade
 ```

+## CONFIGURATION
+### CONSTANTS.PY
+- GITHUB_OWN_ORGANIZATION - the organization to which the Github token belongs to, which allows for traffic data to be obtained

+### ECOSYSTEM.PY
+- Enables adding or removing organizations to/from the reports as well as filtering repositories

 ## RUN
 ### GATHER-DATA - script to be run on a weekly basis that fetches data from repository sites and saves it in a json format in the JSON_FOLDER